|

 38 - Ann Everest

-Friend and business partner ofWerner Scharff, Ann sharesWerner & Simone’s love of
+Friend and business partner ofWerner Scharff, Ann sharesWerner & Simone’s love of Venice.
+She continues his legacy of preservation and revitalization, most recently with this establishment.

 39 - John Thomas